 Solution: Use the word “you.”
 It’s important to speak directly to your audience.
 But don’t just use the term “client,” or “our clients.”
 Where appropriate, take it a step further and use the second-person pronoun, “you.”
 “You” is personal and direct.
 The reader needs your help, so you should speak directly to them.

 Problem: Lack of thought leadership.
-A thought leadership strategy is necessary for today’s legal marketplace. .
+A thought leadership strategy is necessary for today’s legal marketplace.
+54% of decision makers say they spend more than one hour per week reading and reviewing thought-leadership content.
 Thought leadership extends visibility and demonstrates your knowledge of a subject, industry, or issue and how it affects people.
 Lawyers are subject matter experts in their area(s) of practice—don’t be afraid to show it!

 Solution: Storytelling.
 People relate to stories.
+Our brains are hardwired to feel the events of a story as if they happened to us.
 Brand storytelling isn’t just about your firm, it’s about how you help people.
 Lawyers need to identify how their services have helped their clients and tell a story about it.
 Who is the protagonist?
 Who or what is the antagonist?
 What’s the main conflict?
 The law with its dualities and dichotomies of “defendant and prosecutor,” “legal and illegal,” and “right or wrong” is primed for these essential storytelling elements.

 Now that you know how to avoid these common mistakes in your content, let’s look at some questions to help you generate stories as well as where and how to share them.